 Library Bites for Teaching

 Welcome to our online series for teaching staff.
 This series aims to demonstrate exactly how our services can assist with teaching across the University.

-Topics covered include Open Educational Resources (what, how, and where!), using streaming services in teaching, Course Readings, copyright, and more!
+Topics covered include Open Educational Resources (what, how, and where!), Course Readings, copyright, and more!

 Please contact us if there’s anything in particular you’d like to learn about and we will add it to the series program.